blongearet/angular-course/Challenges/README.md

 ## 02 - TypeScript

-Challenge is in the folder `./TypeScript/src`
+Challenge can be found in a separated github repository [blongearet/angular-course-typescript](https://github.com/blongearet/angular-course-typescript)

-take a look at the slides and use Internet to do all the exercices.
+Take a look at the slides and use Internet wonderful search engine to do all the exercices.

 ### How to

 ```
 # Dans un premier terminal
-cd GIT_PROJECT/TypeScript
+cd GIT_PROJECT_PATH/TypeScript
-npm run start
+npm run start-01

 # Dans un second terminal
-cd GIT_PROJECT/TypeScript
+cd GIT_PROJECT_PATH/TypeScript
-npm run test
+npm run test-01
 ```

+(and update the 01 by the targeted step)

 You have to fix all tests (should be green in the terminal window) by updating part specified by a `// _` or a `_`.